godotengine/godot-docs/tutorials/content/procedural_geometry.rst

 Procedural geometry generation
 ==============================

-Users often ask how to generate geometry from easily code.
+Users often ask how to generate geometry easily from code.
 This is not very complicated, but it's not obvious.
-Godot provides a few classes entirely dedicated to make it this easy.
+Godot provides few classes entirely dedicated to make it this easy.
 Still, the best tool for the job depends entirely on the use case.

 SurfaceTool